The Sporting News Pitcher of the Year Award: MLB Hall of Famers

 MLB Hall of Famers that won the SN Pitchers of the Year award.

 300 and 3,000 club members

 Ten pitchers have recorded 300 wins and 3,000 strikeouts.
 A list of these elite pitchers with the years they won the Pitcher of the Year Award is below.
 Only two pitchers, Walter Johnson and Tom Seaver, have a career ERA below 3.00.
 Four pitchers have more than 4,000 career strikeouts.
-Walter Johnson is the best in wins, ERA and WHIP.
+Walter Johnson is the best in wins, complete games, shutouts, ERA and WHIP.
 Nolan Ryan has the most strikeouts.

 Battle of Pitchers of the Year

 It is a rare occurrence when reigning Pitcher of the Year winners face off against each other.